notoriousbfg/tim/NOTES.md

 Maybe this has nothing to do with how lists are executed, but how variables are defined.

 Creating a new environment with the same enclosing environment is still new and therefore a different pointer, which means it is different.

+Later...
+I think I have sorted it.
+I should probably write some tests now.